Theoretical study on ambient pressure superconductivity in La$_3$Ni$_2$O$_7$ thin films : structural analysis, model construction, and robustness of $s\pm$-wave pairing: Method

 We take into account the electron correlation effects for the two-orbital bilayer Hubbard model within FLEX approximation~\cite{Bickers,Bickers1991} as was done in Ref.~\cite{sakakibarala327}.
 We calculate the self-energy induced by the spin-fluctuation formulated as shown in the literatures~\cite{Lichtenstein,mFLEX1,mFLEX2}, in a self-consistent calculation.
 The formulation of FLEX is given in the APPENDIX.
 The real part of the self-energy at the lowest Matsubara frequency is subtracted in the same manner with Ref.~\cite{Ikeda_omega0} to maintain the band structure around the Fermi level obtained by first-principles calculation.
 The obtained Green function and the pairing interaction, mediated mainly by spin fluctuations, are plugged into the linearized Eliashberg equation.
 Since the eigenvalue $\lambda$ of the linearized Eliashberg equation reaches unity at $T=T_c$, we adopt it as a measure of superconductivity at a fixed temperature, $T=0.01$ eV.
 The eigenfunction of the linearized Eliashberg equation corresponds to the anomalous self energy in the original (non-linearized) Eliashberg equation, but for convenience, we will call the eigenfunction (with the largest eigenvalue) at the lowest Matsubara frequency $i\omega$(=$i\pi k_{\rm B}T$) the ``superconducting gap function''.
+In this work, the gap functions are calculated in the orbital basis and subsequently transformed into the band basis using the unitary matrix derived from the diagonalization of the unperturbed normal-state Hamiltonian.
 We take a 32$\times$32$\times$4(16$\times$16$\times$4) ${\bm k}$-point mesh and 2048 Matsubara frequencies for $I4/mmm$($Amam$).
 For all cases of the present calculation, we obtain the eigenfunction of $s\pm$-wave superconductivity.
 Note that the pairing interaction kernel in this equation was obtained from the FLEX Green function as a purely electronic one (i.e. phonon-mediated pairing interaction was not considered), which is mainly dominated by spin fluctuations in the present case.